esa-tu-darmstadt/SCAIE-V-2.0/README.md

 ## What do I have to consider when extending SCAIE-V for new cores?
+Here are some examples that must be considered when adding SCAIE-V to a core:
 - Generate SCAIE-V IOs
 - make sure no illegal instruction is generated when an ISAX is in the pipeline
 - make sure no result is commited when user valid bit is not set & ensure that core's data hazard mechanism does not take the result if valid = 0